jhellingman/tei2html/Wiki/Installation.md

 My advise is to download [Strawberry Perl](http://strawberryperl.com/).
 For Windows, use either the 32 or 64 bits version, to match your system.

-*Note* Upgrading perl does not work properly: please saveguard local installations in your site directory before upgrading, as the uninstaller will throw those files away.
+*Note* Upgrading Strawberry Perl does not work properly: please saveguard local installations in your site directory before upgrading, as the uninstaller will throw those files away.

 *Note* ImageMagick is very picky about the version of Perl it works with.
 Use a 5.20.x version, not an earlier or later version.

 After installing Perl, install [ImageMagick](http://www.imagemagick.org/script/index.php), again, matching the 32 or 64 bits version of your system.
 When installing, make sure to also tick the option to install the C headers.

 After that, run `cpan -force install Image::Magick` to get the required packages in Perl.

-Some errors may show up during this process, but in my configuration it still worked.
+Some errors will show up during this process, but in my configuration it still worked.

 ### Packages used ###

-TODO.
+* Image::Magick

 ## SX, NSGML ##